pwoolvett/devx.pw/docs/src/index.md

 ## gists

-These are quickreads (`<10[min]`) which show something very specific.
-Most of these provide small tweaks aimed at boosting unix/docker/python-related productivity.
+These are quickreads (`<10[min]`) which show something very specific which I found interesting.
+Most of these are here because they belong to one of the following
+categories:

+* Small tweaks aimed at boosting unix, docker, or python-related productivity.
+* Interesting fixes, hacks, or workaround I've had to use in the past.
+* Funny or intriguing

 ## tutorials